WHO'S

 his leadership with his teeth.
 This is all natural, instinctive behavior

 in a dog's world.
-In a human family, though, this behavior is unacceptable
+In a human family, though, this behavior is

-what's expected of them.
-Most of them don't want to be alpha - they want
+their place and what's expected of them.
+Most of them don't want to be

-someone else to give the orders and make the decisions.
-If his humans
+alpha - they want someone else to give the orders and make the

-don't provide that leadership, the dog will take over the role himself.
-If
+decisions.
+If his humans don't provide that leadership, the dog will

-you've allowed your dog to become alpha, you're at his mercy and as a
+take over the role himself.
+If you've allowed your dog to become alpha,

-leader, he may be either a benevolent king or a tyrant!
 If you think your dog is alpha in your household, he

 probably is.
 If your dog respects only one or two members of the family but dominates